 Background on SSR Reviews

-The origins of the Security, Stability and Resiliency (SSR) Review is found in ICANN's Bylaws, which provide accountability and transparency mechanisms through the empowered community.
-The reviews that were formally known as "Affirmation of Commitments Reviews" and included a "Security, Stability and Resiliency of the DNS Review (SSR1),” are now referred to as "Specific Reviews" under these Bylaws.
+Security, Stability and Resiliency (SSR) Reviews were established in ICANN's Bylaws, which provides for accountability and transparency mechanisms through the empowered community.
+The reviews that were formally known as "Affirmation of Commitments Reviews" and included the "Security, Stability and Resiliency of the DNS Review (SSR1),” are now referred to as "Specific Reviews" under these Bylaws.

 Under the Bylaws, the Board is responsible for causing an SSR review every five years.
 In Resolution 2017.02.03.11 the Board convened the SSR2 Review Team and requested that this team develop and deliver to the Board their approved Terms of Reference and Work Plan, to ensure that the team's scope and timeline is consistent with the requirements of the ICANN Bylaws.